briansunter/graph/site/src/content/logseq/building-a-second-brain.md

 Forte has a lists of questions he asks himself:

-> What do I already k about this project?
+> What do I already know about this project?

-> What don’t I k that I need to find out?
+> What don’t I know that I need to find out?

 > What is my goal or intention?